Yorunokyujitsu/Horizon-OC/Source/hoc-clk/MIGRATION.md

 SysClkRamLoad_All -> HocClkPartLoad_EMC
 SysClkRamLoad_Cpu -> HocClkPartLoad_EMCCpu

-API version reference must be changed. use != to compare to HOCCLK_IPC_API_VERSION If you use the service name, use HOCCLK_IPC_SERVICE_NAME
+API version reference must be changed. compare to HOCCLK_IPC_API_VERSION If you use the service name, use HOCCLK_IPC_SERVICE_NAME

 Remove checks for the u8 enabled in sysclk clockmanager struct.
 Check if hocclk is enabled by listening to IPC results